 Prior to the 29th November participants were receiving one of three different options for the second dose, including a COVID vaccine produced by Novavax.
-However following the JCVI recommendation on 29th November 2021 that all 12 to 15 year olds should be offered a second dose of the Pfizer vaccine, the study design has been amended to focus on two different options for the Pfizer vaccine.
+However following the JCVI recommendation on 29th November 2021 that all 12 to 15 year olds should be offered a second dose of the Pfizer vaccine, the study design has been amended to focus on two different options for the Pfizer vaccine as these are more likely to be policy relevant.
 This does not reflect any concern regarding the safety or immunogenicity of the Novavax vaccine in this or other studies.